w990417/my303/README.md

 ### reqirements.txt
-requirements.txt lists imported python packages for each platform (windows, mac) note that it does not list all the packages in the environment, but only the packages that are imported in the notebooks.
+requirements.txt lists imported python packages for each platform (windows, mac)

+note that it does not list all the packages in the environment (platform specific dependencies etc.), but only the packages that are imported in the notebooks.